ludmillafigueiredo/little_julia_algorithms/README.md

 # The Little Julia Algorithms

-My solutions to the Segupta &amp; Lau (2020) book "The Little Book of Julia Algorithms".

-The problems proposed in the book are not included to avoid copyright infrigments.
+My solutions to the problems proposed in the Segupta &amp; Lau (2020) book "The Little Book of Julia Algorithms".
+The problems themselves are not included here to avoid copyright infrigments.

 As per usual, git messages follow this format: http://udacity.github.io/git-styleguide/